-29.3 Each Overview and Scrutiny Committee shall be entitled to recommend to Council the appointment of a number of people as non-voting co-optees.
+29.3 The Overview and Scrutiny Committee shall be entitled to recommend to Council the appointment of a number of people as non-voting co-optees.

 The Hastings and St Leonards Museum Association may appoint persons who are for the time being members of the Association to attend any meeting of an Overview and Scrutiny Committee at which the management of the Hastings Museum Collection is the subject of consideration.
 These members will be entitled to vote and to speak at the meeting on any question relating to the management of the Collection.
 The number appointed may be up to 40% of the size of the original Overview and Scrutiny Committee.
-(These members may not speak, other than at the invitation of the committee chair, or vote on any question other than one relating to the management of the Collection).
+(These members may not speak, other than at the invitation of the collection).
 Attendance by members of the Association at the Overview and Scrutiny Committee will not affect the continuing role of the Museums Committee.